Acellera/quantumbind_rbfe/README.md

 ## References

 - **AceFF**:
-  If you wish to use the AceFF model, Acellera's own NNP, it can be found on Hugging Face: [AceFF 1.0](https://huggingface.co/Acellera/AceFF-1.0).
+  If you wish to use the AceFF model, Acellera's own NNP can be found on Hugging Face: [AceFF 1.0](https://huggingface.co/Acellera/AceFF-1.0).
   AceFF 1.0 is available for non-profit use and demonstrations, allowing researchers to explore its potential in their projects.